-term paper (15 to 20 pages) and presentation (approx. 20 minutes), weighted 2:1 Language of assessment: German and/or English
+term paper (20 to 25 pages) and presentation (approx. 20 minutes) (weighted 2:1) Language of assessment: English

-15 places.
-(1) Should the number of applications exceed the number of available places, places will be allocated by lot among all applicants irrespective of their subjects.
-(2) Places on all courses of the module with a restricted number of places will be allocated in the same procedure.
-(3) A waiting list will be maintained and places re-allocated by lot as they become available.
+- (1) Should the number of applications exceed the number of available places, places will be allocated by lot among all applicants irrespective of their subjects. - (2) Places on all courses of the module with a restricted number of places will be allocated in the same procedure. - (3) A waiting list will be maintained and places re-allocated by lot as they become available.

-Referred to in LPO I (examination regulations for teaching-degree programmes)
+$\textbf{Referred to in LPO I} \ \ (\text{examination regulations for teaching-degree programmes})$

 Module title Abbreviation

 Project Modul: Journalism in Economic Policy 12-M-WPJ-182-m01

 Module coordinator М Module offered by

 holder of the Professorship of Economic Journalism onomic Journalism Fa Faculty of Management and Economics

-ECTS Meth od of grading Only after succ. compl of module(s)
+ECTS Meth od of grading Only after succ. compl ompl. of module(s)

 10 nume erical grade

-Duration Module level Other prere Other prerequis ites
+Duration Module level Other Other prerequis Other prerequisites

 1 semester graduate

 Contents